GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   Sentence length(characters); Word length(characters)

-We may find some traces how these author *cooking* their horrible books!

-Some these features have been borrowed from Kaggler *jayjay* 's kernel found [here](https://www.kaggle.com/jayjay75/text2vec-glmnet).
-Great work jayjay!
+*Some these features have been borrowed from Kaggler *jayjay* 's kernel found [here](https://www.kaggle.com/jayjay75/text2vec-glmnet).
+Great work jayjay!*

 ### 4.1 Sentence Ingredients

 Here comes their "Sentence Ingredients"!
-This part tell us How Much Special Ingredients they Add in Their Stories.
+This part tells us How Much Special Ingredients They Add in Their Stories.

-First is the number of Capital they used
+First is the number of Capital they used.

 ![image](figs/unnamed-chunk-18-1.png)

--   Seems like EAP used more Capital Letters, but there are also more sentence included in the dataset writen by EAP.(EAP,HPL,MWS :7900,5635,6044) After calculating the Captical Letters Per Sentence, HPL won!
+-   Seems like EAP used more Capital Letters, but there are also more sentence included in the dataset writen by EAP.(EAP,HPL,MWS : 7900,5635,6044) After calculating the Captical Letters Per Sentence, HPL won!
 EAP and MWS have an average of 2.2 per sentence while HPL has 2.4.

 Next comes the number of words in a sentence.

 ![image](figs/unnamed-chunk-19-1.png)

--   HPL has a relatively long sentence than others while MWS occassionaly write some extrmely long sentence.
+-   HPL has a relatively short sentence than others while MWS occassionaly write some extrmely long sentence.

--   HPL is very stable and have a steady performance when add words into his stories while MWS seems very flexible and sometimes may have A Burst of Inspiration??
+-   HPL is very stable and have a steady performance when adding words into his stories while MWS seems very flexible and sometimes may have A Burst of Inspiration??

-Then comes number of stopwords in a sentence
+Then comes number of stopwords in a sentence.

 ![image](figs/unnamed-chunk-20-1.png)

 -   MWS used less stopwords than other two, which could also be found from her trigram.

-At last, it is the number of negation words in a sentence
+At last, it is the number of negation words in a sentence.

 **Negation Words**:
 Different from negative words in sentiment analysis,including:
 *Negative words*:   no,not,none,no one,nobody,nothing,neither,nowhere,never
 *Negative Adverbs*: hardly,scarcely,barely
 *Negative verbs*:   doesn’t,isn’t,wasn’t,shouldn’t,wouldn’t,couldn’t,won’t,can’t,don’t
 *Others*:           little,few,nor,without,unless...

 I didn't find an existing word list for this.
 So I just generated a list by myself.
 Correct me if I am wrong.